 To See Complete Bios Click Here

 Tues.
-July 2 at 8:00: An Evening of Fables: Student Workshop Production with an admission-free performance.
+July 2 at 8:00: Tales from the Arabian Nights: Student Workshop Production with an admission-free performance.
 For more information about our Summer Theater Workshop and other workshops for all ages and school residencies, go to Click Here.
 For an application for the Summer Theater Workshop Click Here (Photo is from the recent performance of ELTC's Wildwood's After-School Program, a play written and performed by 6th and 7th grade students.)